Overview

 Investment Advisory Fees

-a tiered fee schedule where the Client’s assets under management determine the Advisory Fee to be applied.
+on a tiered fee schedule where the Client’s assets under management determine the Advisory Fee to be

-assets under management, and then the total dollar amount of the fee calculated for each tier will be added
+of assets under management, and then the total dollar amount of the fee calculated for each tier will be

 All advisory fees and household minimums are negotiable depending on the scope and complexity of the

-the Client’s accounts.
-SIG retains the right to amend the Advisory Fees charged with thirty (30) days written
+gains in the Client’s accounts.
+SIG retains the right to amend the Advisory Fees charged with thirty (30)

 Both the description of services offered and the specific manner in which fees are charged by SIG are